We assign campers to unit based on the grade they will enter at the end of the summer:

 Teens live in Teen Village, nestled in the woods about 300 yards from the center of camp, with a bathhouse, recreation hall and 25-electricity-equipped platform tents accommodating six people each.
 Life in Teen Village is an excellent opportunity for 9th and 10th graders to accept responsibilities and freedom that go along with growing up and becoming adults.

 The SIT Program is designed for campers after their Teen Village experience.
 The first part of our program is where SITs will begin to learn what it is like to be staff at Camp and will exposed to a variety of topics that will help them development into a potential future staff member.
-The second part, which takes place during Session 2, the SITs will live in cabins with campers and experience what day-to-day and minute-to-minute life looks like as a staff member.
+The second part, which takes place during Session 1, the SITs rotate through cabins and specialty areas with campers and experience what day-to-day and minute-to-minute life looks like as a staff member.
+Part of the way through Session 1, this group leaves for a multi-week trip in Israel!

 Campers located in Sabra Circle (grades 2-4), Camp Street (grades 5-6) and Claire and Vern Reingold Park (grades 7-8) live in recently remodeled cabins with electricity, ceiling fans and private bathrooms.